 Sometimes a career path is determined early in life, as it was for On Location’s Catering Director Lauren King Donohue, who worked her first catering job while still in high school.
 That early taste of events and excitement set the stage for a lifetime of adventure in the hospitality industry.

-After working in restaurants, bars and catering companies for more than a decade, it’s fitting that she met her husband, 1618 Downtown’s Sous Chef Adam Donohue, at the 1618 Midtown, which eventually became the location of their wedding reception.
+After working in restaurants, bars and catering companies for more than a decade, it’s fitting that she met her husband, 1618 Seafood Grille’s Sous Chef Adam Donohue, at the 1618 Midtown, which eventually became the location of their wedding reception.

 Lauren loves to bake and entertain in her off hours, and always keeps a bottle of Champagne in the fridge.
 It’s the kind of habit you want in someone charged with making great events.
 Says Lauren, “Every single day has the opportunity to be amazing if you have the right bubbles.”

 Executive Chef Harrison Simpson’s skill set is as diverse as his hot sauce collection.
 A near-architect turned engineer turned executive chef, Simpson was also a carpenter at one point in his life.

 Constructing palette-pleasing menus is his true passion, however.
 Simpson is industry trained and developed a deep love of flavor-driven cooking and a passion for growing his knowledge base, spending his free time watching cooking shows and researching recipes.
 His menus portray overt simplicity set against underlying complexity, and are often inspired by whatever ethnic-driven foods he’s recently eaten.